-Take home messages
+TAKE HOME MESSAGES

-- Infected horses will spread the virus through coughing and can shed the virus for up to 10 days.
-They must be isolated until your vet advises they are no longer infected. - All horse movements on and off the yard should be - Monitor all horses on the yard for clinical signs and record their rectal temperature daily, it should be less than 38.5° C (your vet can advise you on how to do this if you are unsure). - Booster vaccinate all in-contacts, if they are greater than six months from their last vaccine, as this has been shown to provide horses with even more protection against flu.
+Infected horses will spread the virus through coughing and can shed the virus for up to 10 days.

+Infected horses should be isolated until your vet advises they are no longer infected.

+All horse movements on and off the yard should be stopped.

+Monitor all horses on the yard for clinical signs and record their rectal temperatures daily; they should be less than 38.5° C (your vet can advise you on how to take temperatures if you are unsure).

-Generously supported by
+Booster vaccinate all in-contacts if it's more than than six months since their last vaccine, as this has been shown to provide horses with better protection against flu.

+Your vet can call EIDS through our free advice service for outbreak management advice that will be tailored to your horse and yard.